Last Train Home (album)

-Last Train Home is the sixteenth studio album by British hard rock band Foghat.
+Last Train Home is the fifteenth studio album by British hard rock band Foghat.
 The album was released on 15 June 2010, under the band's independent music label Foghat Records.

 Critical reception

 Since its release, Last Train Home has been met with mostly positive reviews from critics.
 Steven Erlewine of Allmusic gave the album three stars out of a possible five, and said that Foghat "play with a considerable amount of energy and a precision that only a veteran touring band could have, making this a nice little surprise for hardcore fans".